What is a margin loan?

 How does a margin loan work?

 Investors seeking a margin loan will first need some starting capital (similar to a home deposit).
 For a margin loan, this starting capital could be cash or investments you already own.
 Importantly, these investments will need to be on your lender’s approved securities list (ASL).
-An ASL lists all the investments (shares and managed funds) that the lender is willing to accept as collateral.
+An ASL has all the investments (shares and managed funds) that the lender is willing to accept as collateral.

 What is a margin call?

 A margin call occurs when the equity in a margin loan account falls below the acceptable level set by the lender.
 Margin calls are made to ensure the margin loan does not exceed its maximum LVR.
 If the shares you are using as collateral fall in value, the LVR will increase.

 Let’s look at an example of a margin call in action.
 Say you bought $100,000 of Coles Group Ltd (ASX: COL) shares using your margin loan.
 If Coles had a 75% LVR, you would need to contribute at least $25,000.
-The lender contributes the remaining $75,000.
-If the price of Coles shares fell by 10%, your shares would now be worth $90,000.
+The lender would contribute the remaining $75,000.
+If the price of Coles shares fell by 10%, your shares would be worth $90,000.
 This produces an LVR of 83.3%.
-Your lender may ask you to top up the loan with cash or securities, or sell enough shares to bring the LVR down to 75%.
+Your lender may ask you to top up the loan with cash or securities, or sell enough shares to bring the LVR back down to 75%.

 What are the risks?

 For example, if you invested $20,000 of your own money into an ASX share that had fallen by 10% by the time you sold it, your loss would be $2,000.
-If you invested $20,000 of your own money plus $20,000 from your margin loan, your loss would be $4,000 plus the costs of your margin loan.
-You still have to repay your margin loan and associated interest, even if your investment falls in value.
+If you invested $20,000 of your own money plus $20,000 from your margin loan, your loss would be $4,000, plus the costs of your margin loan.
+You still have to repay your margin loan and the associated interest, even if your investment falls in value.

 Market volatility means the risk of a margin call cannot be dismissed.
 If you receive a margin call in a falling market, you may be forced to sell shares and crystallise your losses.
 Your lender could also adjust its acceptable maximum LVR, adding to the risk of a margin call.